 Helsinki Design Week has been organized annually every September since 2005.
 With a festival programme of around 250 events every year, it is the largest design festival in the Nordic countries.

 Helsinki Design Week is produced by Luovi Productions Ltd, founded in 1995 by Kari Korkman.
 Luovi, which began with producing products such as bags and laptop cases, launched the DesignPartners01 exhibition series in 2001.
 It later evolved into the annual city festival with a number of events and exhibitions.
 A network was needed that could gather creative minds together and promote design, and thus Luovi founded and registered Helsinki Design Week in 2005.
 The goal was to develop the city as an environment for creative industry.

-The first ever Helsinki Design Week presented events such as the Design Market and Open Studios, which have since then been established as regular entries in the Helsinki Design Week programme.
-In 2006 Helsinki Design Week brought the hugely popular PechaKucha Nights to Finland.
-The Children’s Weekend, which is now held annually during the last weekend of the design week, became part of the festival in 2013.
+The first ever Helsinki Design Week presented the Design Market and Open Studios, which have since then been regular entries in the Helsinki Design Week programme.
+In 2006 Helsinki Design Week brought the hugely popular presentation format, PechaKucha Nights, to Finland.
+The Children’s Weekend, which is now held annually during the last weekend of the design week, was established in 2013.

-Since 2009 Helsinki Design Week has organized its programme around themes.
-The first themes were “Come to the light” (2009) and “Storytelling” (2010).
+Since 2009 Helsinki Design Week has built its programme around themes:

 Subscribe to the Helsinki Design Weekly newsletter